cha-devopsdays/docs.chattanoogadevopsdays.org/docs/runbooks/finance_committee/finances.md

 ---
 id: finance-committee
 description: Everything you need to know as a member of the finance committee
-title: Finance committee
+title: Committee overview
-sidebar_position: 2
+sidebar_position: 1
 tags: [High time committment,]

 ---